-II / B.AE AEMCC - UNITED ARAB EMIRATES MISSION CONTROL CENTRE1.
+II / A.AE AEMCC - UNITED ARAB EMIRATES MISSION CONTROL CENTRELast updated: October 20121.
 GENERAL

 The UAE Mission Control Centre is manned and operates 24/7.
 AEMCC operates two Operational Control Consoles.
-The primary (AEMCC) is located in Abu Dhabi, the secondary (AEMCC2) is a back-up to the primary and it is co-located with Abu Dhabi SAR Coordination Centre in Abu Dhabi.
+The primary (AEMCC) is located in Abu Dhabi, the secondary (AEMCC2) is a backup to the primary and it is co-located with Abu Dhabi SAR Coordination Centre in Abu Dhabi.